yogiclife/yoga-qa/docs/sadhana/if-we-are-practicing-brahmacharya-bhava-why-can-we-not-simply-impose-brahma-bhava-onto-a-murthi-idol-and-treat-it-as-parama-purusha-20260629-230911.md

 ---
-title: "\"If we are practicing Brahmacharya Bhava, why can we not simply impose Brahma Bhava onto a Murthi (idol) and treat it as Parama Purusha?"
+title: "If we are practicing Brahmacharya Bhava, why can we not simply impose Brahma Bhava onto a Murthi (idol) and treat it as Parama Purusha?"
 tags: ["sadhana", "brahmacharyam", "idol worship"]
 date: "2026-06-30"
 contributor: "vidhatrii.sanskrit@gmail.com"